 Right now I’m at the point of picking a formation.
 I’m deciding my formation based on the players natural positions, because I want to play as much as players in their favorite position as I can.
 I’m still in the same screen in FM (the assistant reports view) but now sorting my players on their best positions.

 Obviously, I’m going to play a goalkeeper.
 I’ve got two right full-backs an two left full-backs in my team so we’ve that area covered.
 We also have the availability of four centre-backs.
 This shows that we can rotate each position on the back line.
-It would be wise to play with four defenders on a flat line.
+It would be wise to play with four defenders on a flat line, but a formation with three defenders could also be an option.

 I’ve two defensive midfielders in my team and I’m also a big fan of the defensive midfielder position.
 Because Rúben Neves is one of my star players, I will definitely playing him as a DM.